Welcome to Year 4!

 Homework Books: are sent out weekly on a Friday with Maths and English homework and must be returned the following Tuesday, at the latest.

-Topic Project homework: Journey Through Europe (see details in Brain Builder books)
+Topic Project homework: details coming soon in Brain Builder books

 Please take a look below to see what Year 4 have been learning about...